In any organization, systems generate massive amounts of data in terabytes, petabytes, and, in some instances, exabytes.

 - At last, you need just a day for Power BI Gateway.

-Now, are you wondering how to learn Power BI?
+Now, as you know the answer to the question “is it easy to learn Power BI?”, are you wondering how to learn Power BI?

 Here you go: